ChristianRich/react-login-protected-google-maps/README.md

 ## Known issues

-- There's an issue with initial login, `authUser` is being accessed from `localStorage` before it exists (make async listener function)
+- There's a concurrency issue with initial login, `authUser` is being accessed from `localStorage` before it exists (make async listener function)
-- Missing Google Maps loading state
+- Google Maps is initialised twice.
+Should remove the API key in index.html and only pass it in the Maps component

+## TODO

+- Add unit tests (jest)

 ## Available Scripts